liam-xue/UofTCourtBooking/README.md

 Files to pay attention to are: `_BookingInfo.txt`, `_ConfirmBookingTime.txt`, `Run.bat`, `Run_CheckFile.bat`, and `Run_ScheduleTask.bat`.

 Most item that you need to fill in the text file is pretty self-explanatory, all the format need to be followed to make the script run.
 Note that the "AutoReload", "AutoStart", and "ConfirmBooking" fields take boolean values only (True/False)

+AutoReload
+: if True, the script will automatically advance the date by 7 days after each successful execution.

+AutoStart
+: if True, will automatically schedule with windows to run the script next time (7 days later).

+ConfirmBooking
+: the script will not attempt to run if is False.
+This field needs to be **mannually changed to True** everytime, even when AutoReload is set to True.

+---

+The files ending with `.bat` is Windows batch file that will run the Python script with preset arguments.

+`Run.bat` runs the main program; `Run_CheckFile.bat` checks if the input text files are understandable by the script; `Run_ScheduleTask.bat` schedules the task with windows.

+**Fill in the correct date and time before running any of the scripts.
+Scheduled tasks cannot be cancelled by the script due to Windows premission issue. **

+## Known bugs
+1. ConfirmBooking not implemented correctly.
+2. Notify user when input text file is incorrect -- not yet implemented.

+For more issues and bugs please contact Liam Xue.